tamaragevorgyan/gettyimages-api/v3/Pagination.md

 - The Connect API will return your results in groups called ***pages***.
 - The number of items in a page is its ***page size***.
 - By default, Search uses a page size of 30 items per page.
+The maximum number of items per page is 100.
+- You specify the
 - The ***last*** page returned to you may be as few as one item or as many ***page size*** items.
 You will never receive more than *page size* items in any page.
-- You may specify how many items you receive in a page
+- You may specify how many items you receive in a page using the ***pagesize*** query parameter